A Home Assistant, native app for desktop/laptop devices.

 --token 'longlivedtoken'

-• Change VERSION to the latest version.
+• Change _VERSION_ to a release version.
 Do not use latest, which is unstable and likely to break.

 • Change the value of --server to your Home Assistant server.